dystonse/dystonse-gtfs-data/README.md

 In **import** mode, it matches the realtime data to the schedule data and writes everything into the mysql database.

-In **analyse** mode, it does nothing yet, but lots of interesting features are yet to come.
+In **analyse** mode, it can count the data entries per time and output some simple statistics.
+More features are yet to come.

 ## How to use this